 Siberian cats love their family, even children and dogs.
 Though not usually aggressive, Siberian does want to be treated with respect and her fierce sense of loyalty may entice her to attack even larger animals if pushed.
 Though mostly quiet cats, they are natural mousers.

 Siberians are watch-cats who will be suspicious of strangers, but once you have her loyalty, you'll have it for life!
 She likes to play fetch and finds water fascinating, and may not mind getting damp.
 (Make sure all that thick fur gets good and dry afterwards.)

-Though loyal and companionable, the Siberian is an independent cat who wants to be respected as a friend.
+Though loyal and companionable, the typical Siberian cat personality is an independent cat who wants to be respected as a friend.
 Treat her with the dignity she deserves and she will defend you to the moon and back.